 • Step 3: Add the garlic and ginger to the skillet and cook for 1 minute, until fragrant.

-• Step 5: Add the cooked noodles, mushrooms, and broccoli to the skillet.
-Toss everything together until the noodles are evenly coated in the teriyaki sauce and the vegetables are tender-crisp.
+• Step 4: Pour in the teriyaki sauce and stir to coat the chicken.
+Add the cooked noodles, bell pepper, and broccoli to the skillet.
+Toss everything together until the noodles are evenly coated with the sauce and the vegetables are tender-crisp, about 3-5 minutes.

 - Prep Time: 15 minutes

-- Cook Time: 20 minutes
+- Cook Time: 15 minutes

 - Category: Lunch